 If you like a bit of rattle and roll in your life, then front up to the Remise museum, which has a large tram shed full to the brim with vehicles from over 150 years of public transport.

-The museum takes you along the history of municipal transport in Vienna, from an 1868 two-horse open car and 1884 steam tramway all the way through to a subway simulator (unfortunately closed on my visit).
+The museum takes you along the history of municipal transport in Vienna…from an 1868 two-horse open car and 1884 steam tramway all the way through to the future of city travel.

 - Old photos of passengers waiting at the Hütteldorf station in 1900.
 The elegance of the clothes could not contrast more with today’s egalitarianism

-- Sightseeing tours of Vienna by tram from as far back as 1907, a tradition kept alive by today’s Ring tram tour
+- Sightseeing tours of Vienna by tram from as far back as 1907

 - The transport struggles of post-WWI.
 For example, the Stadtbahn city railway stopped running for lack of coal